csdms/ivy/README.md

 * modern, collaborative, scientific software development, and
 * use of community cyberinfrastructure tools

-for scientists specializing in earth surface process modeling.
+for researchers in earth and planetary surface processes.

 CSDMS Ivy is
 written and maintained by the